msprev/panzer/doc/README.md

 - To remove an item from an additive list, add it as the value of a `kill` field: for example, `- kill: latexmk.py`

-Command line options trump style settings, and cannot be overridden by any metadata setting.
+Arguments passed to panzer directly on the command line trump any style settings, and cannot be overridden by any metadata setting.
     Filters specified on the command line (via `--filter`) are run first, and cannot be removed. pandoc options set via panzer's command line invocation override any set via `commandline`.